-" Component #2 Railyard Reconfiguration/Relocation - This option provides minimal possibility for relocation or reconfiguration on the 4th/King railyard.
-Under this option the railyard remains as is for operations, staging, and storage and maintenance.
+- " Component #2 Railyard Reconfiguration/Relocation - This option provides minimal possibility for relocation or reconfiguration on the 4th/King surface railyard.
+Under this option the railyard remains as is for operations, staging, and storage and maintenance, although these activities could remain, or could be completed on a smaller footprint, moved underground, moved south, or certain combinations of the above - " Component #3 Urban Form and Land Use Considerations - This option does not increase nor reduce a significant amount of developable land.
+This option, assuming deep trenches underneath the rail corridor, would create extensive stretches of concrete retaining walls and inactive facades along Mission Bay Drive and 16th Street.
+This option does not allow for new connections between Mission Bay and the rest of the city.

-- " Component #3 Urban Form and Land Use Considerations - This option does not increase nor reduce a significant amount of developable land.
-This option, assuming that trenches are built, would create extensive stretches of concrete retaining walls and inactive facades where buildings would meet the intersecting street but 16th Street would be deep within a trench.
-This option does not allow for new connections between Mission Bay and the rest of the City. - " Component #4 Extension/Loop This option does not affect the possibility of creating an extension/loop out of the east end of the SFTC. - " Component #5 I-280 This option likely requires the elevated I-280 structure and touchdown ramps to 4th/King and 6th/Brannan to remain in place indefinitely; surface rail tracks will likely continue to run directly under the freeway due to the difficulty of removal of the elevated freeway segment(s) over an active railroad/yard.
+- " Component #4 Extension/Loop This option does not affect the possibility of creating an extension/loop out of the east end of the SFTC. - " Component #5 I-280 This option likely requires the elevated I-280 structure and touchdown ramps to 4th/King and 6th/Brannan to remain in place indefinitely; surface rail tracks will likely continue to run directly under the freeway due to the difficulty of removal of the elevated freeway segment(s) over an active railroad/yard.

-The current cost estimate for the DTX portion only is \$4 billion.
+The current cost estimate for the DTX portion is \$4 billion.
 This rail alignment would incur additional costs for the construction of two grade-separated (trenched) streets at Mission Bay Drive and 16th Street to maintain east/west movement across the City.
-For a summary of costs see Preliminary Estimate of Probable Costs later in this component.
+For a summary of costs see Preliminary Estimate of Probable Costs (Exhibit 15) later in this component.